London City Airport records busiest Bank Holiday ever

 Keep up to date with the latest news

 As temperatures soared last weekend, so did passenger numbers at London City Airport, which experienced its busiest ever Bank Holiday weekend.
 Between Friday and Monday, more than 45,000 passengers travelled through the capital’s most convenient airport.

-Friday 25th May was also the airport’s single busiest day ever, with a total of 19,496 passengers either departing from, or arriving at, London City Airport.
+Friday 25th May was also the airport’s single busiest day ever, with a total of 19,496 passengers either departing from, or arriving to, London City Airport.

 The most popular route over the weekend was Amsterdam, with 5,218 passengers travelling between London and the Dutch city, many of which for Bank Holiday downtime.
 Dublin also received a boost in passengers as the third most popular route during the long weekend (3,780 passengers), with an influx of London-based Irish citizens returning home on Friday to cast their vote in the referendum on the 8th amendment of the country’s constitution.

 The latest figures point to further passenger growth in 2018, driven by an increase in leisure travellers, as well as continuing strong demand from businesses.